WeiguoMa/ReplyTemplate/README.md

 2. Begin your LaTeX document with `\documentclass{responseletter}`.
 3. Structure your response letter according to the format outlined above.

+For further customization or issues, please refer to the `responseletter.cls` and `Re-Referees.tex` files.

 ## License

 This class file is created for personal or public use.
 No warranty or guarantee is provided; use it at your own risk.

----

-For further customization or issues, please refer to the `responseletter.cls` and `Re-Referees` files.